A Christmassy Ted

-"A Christmassy Ted" is both the 17th episode overall of and a Christmas special for the Channel 4 sitcom Father Ted.
-This episode was broadcast between the second and third series.
-It is 55 minutes long, as opposed to the usual 21–22 mins of all other episodes in the series.
-It was aired on Christmas Eve 1996, seven months after the second series had ended.
-Due to the popularity of this episode, it still gets repeated on Channel 4, RTÉ Two and More4 around Christmas every year.
-This was the last episode of Father Ted to be broadcast during the lifetime of Dermot Morgan, who played the series' titular priest, Father Ted Crilly – Morgan died suddenly of a heart attack in February 1998, on the day after completion of the filming of series three (which was already planned to be the last series), meaning that the entire third series was broadcast only after his death.
+"A Christmassy Ted" is both the 17th episode and Christmas special of the Channel 4 sitcom Father Ted.
+This episode was broadcast on Christmas Eve 1996, between the second and third series, with a runtime of 55 minutes.
+Due to the popularity of this episode, it still gets repeated on Channel 4, RTÉ2 and More4 around Christmas every year.
+This was the last episode of Father Ted to be broadcast during the lifetime of Dermot Morgan, who played the series' titular priest, Father Ted Crilly.
+Morgan died suddenly of a heart attack in February 1998, the day after filming of the third series had been completed.